LucasBehrendt/gamers-ground/README.md

 ### Default Information

  - The form that holds users default information can be edited freely.
-When clicking 'Update profile' the altered info is saved to the users profile.
+When clicking 'Update profile' the altered info is saved to the user's profile.

  - Removing info works fine as well, if the user doesn't want to share a specific part of information.